MurungaOwen/alx-backend-storage/0x00-MySQL_Advanced/README.md

 ## task 5
 Email validation to sent
 a SQL script that creates a trigger that resets the attribute valid_email only when the email has been changed.

+## task 6
+a SQL script that creates a stored procedure AddBonus that adds a new correction for a student.

+Requirements:
+Procedure AddBonus is taking 3 inputs (in this order): user_id, a users.id value (you can assume user_id is linked to an existing users) project_name, a new or already exists projects - if no projects.name found in the table, you should create it score, the score value for the correction

+## task 7
+a SQL script that creates a stored procedure ComputeAverageScoreForUser that computes and store the average score for a student.
+Note: An average score can be a decimal

+Requirements:

+Procedure ComputeAverageScoreForUser is taking 1 input: user_id, a users.id value (you can assume user_id is linked to an existing users)

+## task 8
+a SQL script that creates an index idx_name_first on the table names and the first letter of name.
+Import this table dump: names.sql.zip
+Only the first letter of name must be indexed
+## task 9